alexfrasson/ChromaRenderer/README.md

 Simply run the following command from within the workspace.
 It should fetch all dependencies, build, and run the application.
 Choose the correct configuration based on your OS.

 `bazel run --config=[windows|linux] //chroma-renderer/gui`

+An example scene and several unclipped environment maps can be found in `chroma-renderer/resources`.